 Spills and splatters are guaranteed in the kitchen, especially on cooktops.
 But don't let hardened food stains stand in the way of a sparkling space.
 Learn how to clean a stove top with these smart ideas for glass tops, gas burner grates, and electric coil burners.

 Of all the surfaces in your kitchen, your cooktop probably suffers the most spills, splashes, and stains.
+Worse still, high heat from the burners can cause messes to become baked-on and difficult to remove.
 Keep it looking pristine by spot-cleaning minor mishaps at mealtime and dedicating time each week to perform a more thorough scrubbing.
 A daily wipe-down during your routine kitchen cleaning only requires a quick spritz of cleaner and a swipe with a damp cloth.
 This quick routine will prevent food and oils from hardening onto your stove top.
 However, scrubbing your stove top weekly requires a little more work.
 Whether you have a glass cooktop, a gas stove, or electric coil burners, we'll show you the best way to rid your cooking surface of any leftover residue and get it in tip-top shape.

 How to Clean a Glass Stove Top